Car-byte/Car-byte/README.md

 # 👀 This is my github where I learn new things by creating new things

-# 🌱 I am profficent with C++, C#, and javascript.
+# 🌱 I am profficent with C++, C#, and JavaScript.
 I am currently leaning Golang

 # 📫 Check out my very own [website](https://carbyte.dev/)